nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 We still find ourselves,
 however,
 sometimes thinking
-"oh, that really is a change to the interface... that should be a major version bump."
+"oh, this release really is a change to the interface... that should be a major version bump."
 And frequent major bumps
 are just as annoying